The Wild Farmlands Foundation

 California is not alone in her small farm losses.
 Across the world, all advanced industrialized countries are losing small farms to increasing input costs & paperwork, adverse laws and regulations, government acquisition, industrial agriculture and urban sprawl.
 According to a global research study by GRAIN published in 2014, small farms still produce most of the world's food on less than 1/4 of the world's farmland.
 Small farms are more efficient, greener and more food secure for regional communities.
 Yet worldwide, governments and large enterprises in the global food system continue to acquire more farmland and industrialize the land.

-To educate and inform everyone, especially youth, about the value of small, independently owned farms and ranches to food systems and their importance to a healthy earth.
+To educate and inform everyone, especially youth, about the importance of small farms and ranches to the stewardship of local ecosystems and local food systems all over the world.

 To see small, independently owned farms & ranches and their ecosystems thrive and increase in numbers worldwide.